All's Well That Ends Well Gender Quotes

 Ay, that would be known.
-To the wars, my boy, to the wars!
+To th' wars, my

 Here, Paroles associates warfare with masculinity and also suggests that guys who stay home and have sex with their wives are basically sissies. ("Kicky wicky" is a rude term for wife and "box unseen" refers to a woman's vagina.)
 Paroles claims that men should be on the battlefield riding the god of war's "fiery steed" (horse), not cooped up at home like a "jade."
 (A jade is a female horse that's used for breeding and is also a slang term for whore.)
 We see this kind of attitude over and over again in Shakespearean drama.
 Just ask Hotspur from Henry IV Part 1.